Horror Stories of 1,000 Words or Less

 * For Whom the Bell Tolls by Sarah Das Gupta

-* Hungry Eyes by Zachary Medlin
+* Hungry Eyes by Zackary Medlin

 * Ingrown by Equinox Charette